Biden administration expected to lift ‘terror’ designation for Cuba: Report

 Being labelled a “state sponsor of terrorism”, however, further isolated the Caribbean country, limiting its ability to participate in financial transactions with US-based institutions and barring it from receiving US assistance.

-In the lead-up to Tuesday’s announcement, there are only three countries besides Cuba identified as “state sponsors of terrorism” in the US.
+In the lead-up to Tuesday’s announcement, there were only three countries besides Cuba identified as “state sponsors of terrorism” in the US.
 They include North Korea, Iran and Syria.

 Back-and-forth